Paediatric trauma call, 5 minutes.

 TIP 3 – Avoid repetition

-Having a shared mental model ahead of the child arriving is useful.
-However, what is less useful is repeating the prehospital handover to each person as they arrive.
-Nerves can get the better of us, but a little silence or preferably a focus on roles and people’s names goes a long way in the few minutes it takes for everyone to arrive.
+Having a shared mental model ahead of the child’s arrival is useful.
+However, what is less helpful is repeating the prehospital handover to each person as they arrive.
+Nerves can get the better of us, but a little silence or, preferably a focus on roles and people’s names goes a long way in the few minutes it takes for everyone to arrive.

-Then, clearly and concisely communicate the information you have to your team so they themselves can mentally prepare.
-Even then, remember words can be spoken but not heard.
-Your team members may have just been running down a flight of stairs to be there or mentally still be dealing with their last patient.
+Then, clearly and concisely communicate the information you have to your team so they can mentally prepare.
+Even then, remember that words can be spoken but not heard.
+Your team members may have just been running down a flight of stairs to be there or may be mentally still dealing with their last patient.

 TIP 4 – Use eye contact

-Gain eye contact with your team, communicate in a way that they hear you.
+Make eye contact with your team and communicate so they hear you.
 That does not mean increasing volume.
-It does mean gaining a rapport early with your team.
+It does mean gaining rapport early with your team.
 It can also mean having the prehospital handover written in large black letters on the whiteboard.
-This not only satisfies people’s curiosity as they arrive but serves as a useful reminder.
+This satisfies people’s curiosity as they arrive and serves as a useful reminder.

-Much of this constitutes your ZERO point survey.
-For more, watch Ben Lawton’s video, “the first few minutes of a trauma call” in the DFTBdigital trauma course or read Professionals Prepare Properly by Shane Broderick.
+Much of this constitutes your ZERO-point survey.
+For more, watch Ben Lawton’s “The First Few Minutes of a Trauma Call” video in the DFTBdigital trauma course or read Professionals Prepare Properly by Shane Broderick.

 TIP 5 – Hold the room

-As demonstrated at the start of Anne Weaver’s DFTB19 talk on “maturing your approach to trauma,” we all carry a little anxiety when it comes to a paediatric trauma patient.
+As demonstrated at the start of Anne Weaver’s DFTB19 talk on “Maturing your approach to trauma,” we all carry a little anxiety regarding paediatric trauma patients.

-Managing your own anxieties is one thing.
-“Holding the room” is another.
-Holding the anxieties of the paramedics, the anxieties of the family, the anxiety of your team.
-Holding the room means not ignoring the emotions around you, not suppressing the emotional atmosphere, but instead allowing for it, containing it and maybe even using it to your advantage.
+Managing your anxieties is one thing.
+“Holding the room” is another—holding the anxieties of the paramedics, the anxieties of the family, and the anxiety of your team.
+Holding the room means not ignoring the emotions around you, not suppressing the emotional atmosphere, but instead allowing for it, containing it, and maybe even using it to your advantage.

-Komal Bajaj, in describing how to be a good leader identifies two key traits: strength and warmth.
-Be strong, know your medicine, know your team and lead with calmness.
-Lead also with compassion, be warm.
-The anxiety level will drop, the team will rally, you will enter that zone.
+In describing how to be a good leader, Komal Bajaj identifies two key traits: strength and warmth.
+Be strong, know your medicine, know your team and lead calmly.
+Lead also with compassion, and be warm.
+The anxiety level will drop, the team will rally, and you will enter that zone.
 Slow down.
 Breathe.

 TIP 6 – Nail the first two minutes

-If you “nail the first two minutes” everything that follows will be calmer and the entire patient journey starts to resemble a formula one pit stop with order out of the chaos.
-Remember “the sickest patients need the calmest leadership.”
+If you nail the first two minutes, everything that follows will be calmer, and the entire patient journey will start to resemble a Formula One pit stop with order out of the chaos.
+Remember, “the sickest patients need the calmest leadership.”

 My thanks again to Anna Dobbie for these words of wisdom.
 I can’t stress enough how important it is to find your own style, but for example’s sake, these are her words during the first two minutes…